DevMountain/react-1-afternoon/README.md

 <br />

 Let's begin by meeting the component outline.
-We'll need one `input` element, one `button` element, and two `<p>` elements.
-We'll put these elements in the `return` of the `render` method.
-Remember that only one element can be returned so we'll nest our elements in a `<div>`.

 ```js
 render() {